 For many Americans, Thanksgiving is not a single day of feasting.
 Rather it is an event spread out over the course of a week.
-Begin with all the courses, and then enjoy pie for breakfast the next morning, turkey sandwiches for lunch, and whatever is left for dinner.
+Begin with all the courses on the day of Thanksgiving, and then enjoy pie for breakfast the next morning, turkey sandwiches for lunch, and whatever is left for dinner.
 When it comes to storing your Thanksgiving leftovers, you may be wondering how long leftovers are good for and the best way to store each dish.
 I’ll give you those answers here.
 For each piece of the Thanksgiving feast, individual storage may be necessary to keep it fresh and crisp.
+Here is what to do Thanksgiving Leftovers as well as some tasty Thanksgiving leftover recipes and ideas.

 How long are thanksgiving leftovers good for?